StSchwerdtfeger/Mousiki-Windows-Native-Port/README.md

 ```powershell
 & 'C:\Users\YOURNAME\mousiki\build\Release\mousiki.exe'
 ```
-Personally, I recommend writing a function in your Powershell profile.ps1 in order to be able to run the app via a command (in my case I set the command to be "lala"):
+Personally, I recommend writing a function in your PowerShell profile.ps1 in order to be able to run the app via a command (in my case I set the command to be "lala"):
 To do so, open your profile file via:

 ```powershell